 A full or working consensus is required before a decision/recommendation will be made by the CSRT.

 A “Common Sense” approach will be taken.
-The objective of the table is to identify common interests around fish, wildlife and water stewardship and implement projects and processes to further those interests.
+The objective of the table is to identify common interests around the Cowichan and Koksilah watersheds and to implement projects and processes to further those interests.

 Duration of Terms of Reference: